rohitr1925/Civic_Connect_FE/README.md

 # Civic Connect MERN

-Civic Connect is a full-stack MERN (MongoDB, Express, React, Node.js) application designed to facilitate communication and management for civic organizations, communities, and educational institutions.
-It provides features for admins, teachers, students, and leaders to interact, manage events, notices, polls, complaints, and more.
+Civic Connect is a full-stack MERN (MongoDB, Express, React, Node.js) application designed to facilitate communication and management for civic organizations and communities.
+It provides features for admins, citizens and Community Leaders to interact, manage events, notices, polls, complaints, and more.

 ## Features